FLUX-SE/all_docs/en_US/elixir_doc/5_User_interface.md

 All information is displayed at a refresh rate of 60 fps (if possible) and displaying the maximum action during the processing period.

 ##  Preset management
-Elixir , as well as all other Flux:: plug-ins, provides two preset slots referred to as slot A and slot B, which means that you can have direct access to two sets of parameter settings simultaneously.
+Elixir, as well as all other FLUX:: plug-ins, provides two preset slots referred to as slot A and slot B, which means that you can have direct access to two sets of parameter settings simultaneously.
 In addition to just recall (33) the settings for each of the slots individually and alternate between their settings, a morphing slider (35) is provided offering the possibility to morph between the slots and their corresponding settings.
 When clicking on one of the preset slots (38), the built-in preset manager appears.